Hotel room pricing is never easy to perfect, but you don’t need to be a genius or trained data-scientist to get it right at your property.

 Instead of assuming what you want to know and when, Insights enables you to set your own alerts about market fluctuations.
 Any specific change to a rule you enter will result in an immediate notification, allowing you to respond with fast action.

 There are some data analysis tools on the market that can be incredibly complex and clunky, leaving hotels more confused than they were to begin with.
 Insights was designed with functionality and simplicity in mind.

 The data is broken down in a way that makes it easy for hotels to use and consume, again saving time and warding off any uncertainty.

 Generating a report out of manually-compiled rate data to benchmark against your competitors is difficult enough.
 By the time you’ve created the report, the data is likely to be out-of-date.

-Prophet generates a snapshot report of your rates across multiple channels and against your competitors in real-time, against any date from today and in the future.
+Insights generates a snapshot report of your rates across multiple channels and against your competitors in real-time, against any date from today and in the future.